TahirAnny/100-days-of-code/log.md

 ### Day 21: January 28, 2021

 **Today's Progress**: Worked on location search of weather app, previously only current day weather data was fecthing, now it can fetch multiple

+### Day 22: January 29, 2021

+**Today's Progress**: spent most of the time with UI design of weather app, I kinda **** in designing and meesed up with everything mostly, anyway hopefully will be able to finish it by tomorrow. let's see....